akritiko/toggl-journal/README.md

 - [ WARNING ] entries: Are notes recorded by the app in case something goes wrong / or to clarify specific functionality of the script.
 ## Future work

+- Select specific projects (comma separated) when calling the script
 - For projects with TEs that contain tags, provide a time / tag summary (table + chart)
 - Send the report directly by e-mail
 - Support .odt format